-Myeong-dong – one of the most visited regions by international tourists in Seoul!
+Myeong-dong is one of the most visited regions by international tourists in Seoul!
 Several restaurants can be found within the alleys, ready to serve the many people who flock to the area.
 From the elegant hotel buffet restaurants to long-established single dish restaurants, it is safe to say that Myeong-dong is heaven to food lovers.

-Among the diverse ethnic cuisines available, the Japanese cuisine section is La Seine's most prized station in particular as the chef prepares sushi right on the spot upon order, giving one the feeling of being at a traditional Japanese restaurant.
+Among the diverse cuisines available, the Japanese section is La Seine's most prized station in particular as the chef prepares sushi right on the spot upon order, giving one the feeling of being at a traditional Japanese restaurant.
 Approximately 200 delightful menus are prepared daily, with grilled lamb chops for lunch on weekdays, lobster for dinner and weekends; other menus include king crab, rice noodles, and curry.

 Myeongdong Kyoja has become a landmark of Myeong-dong with its specialties of kalguksu (noodle soup) and mandu (dumplings) for the past 50 years.
-The restaurant gained even more popularity after it was awarded with Bib Gourmand by the Michelin Guide.
-The hand-made, dough noodles and diced meat in chicken broth soup go splendidly well with the restaurant’s other specialty, mandu.
+The restaurant gained even more popularity after it was awarded with the Bib Gourmand distinction by the Michelin Guide.
+The hand-made, dough noodles and diced meat in chicken broth go splendidly well with the restaurant’s other specialty, mandu.
 The mandu is scrumptiously filled with meat and vegetables, oozing out juice in every bite.
 Myeong-dong Kyoja is also well known for their generous services as additional noodles and rice are provided free of charge upon request.